Master of Science in Business Analytics

 Admission Requirements

-2. Earned an undergraduate degree in any discipline with a 2.7+ GPA and demonstrated strong quantitative ability as evident in prior coursework, professional work experience or standardized test scores.
+2. Earned an undergraduate degree in a discipline other than business, economics, or STEM[1] with a 2.7+ GPA and a strong quantitative ability as demonstrated in professional experience [2], prior coursework, professional certifications [3] or standardized test scores

 3. Earned a graduate or terminal degree (e.g., PhD, MD, or JD) in any field.
 No work experience or standardized test required.